artkeller/CYFRAM/SIZING.md

 `Arduino.h`, unlike `<SPI.h>`) — this is a build-harness detail, not a defect in either driver.

+Correction (2026-07-12): the first version of this measurement omitted a call to Legacy's `FRAM_I2C_Current_Read()` in the I2C test sketch, so the linker's `--gc-sections` dead-code elimination silently dropped that function and understated Legacy I2C's Flash usage by 356 B. The test sketch now mirrors the real usage pattern from `examples/FRAM_I2C_Example_2/FRAM_I2C_Example_2.ino` (random-read all but the last byte, then current-address-read the remainder) so every public Legacy I2C function is genuinely exercised.
+Figures below are the corrected ones.

 ## Results — AVR (ATmega328p / Uno)

 **Baseline** (Arduino core only, empty `setup()`/`loop()`, no FRAM library at all):